kandros/goinit/readme.md

 }
 ```

-> org_name is asked at first usage and store in `~/.goinit/config.yaml`
+> org_name is asked at first usage and value is stored in `~/.goinit/config.yaml` for next usages

 ## install

 `go get -u github.com/kandros/goinit`

 ### flags

-- `—-org <org_name>` will use a specific org

-  - if the org_name provided is not yet saved it will promt to create and save it

 - `--no-open` will prevent editor opening